joaomessiah/python-sentiment-analysis/README.md

 # Sentiment Analysis of Tweets Using Python and VADER

 This project demonstrates the application of **Python** and advanced **text analysis** techniques to perform **sentiment analysis** on a curated dataset of tweets.
-The analysis leverages the **VADER (Valence Aware Dictionary and sEntiment Reasoner)** sentiment analysis tool to classify tweets as positive, neutral, or negative.
+The analysis leverages the **VADER (Valence Aware Dictionary and Sentiment Reasoner)** sentiment analysis tool to classify tweets as positive, neutral, or negative.
 The project combines **JSON** for data storage and **CSV** for potential output extensions, showcasing an end-to-end sentiment analysis pipeline.

 ## Features